Take a Few Steps toward Living Longer and Stronger!

-The Seriously Serious Problems of Obesity, Brain Degeneration and Obesity
+The Seriously Serious Problems of Obesity, Part 4 of 5 — Obesity and Brain Degeneration

-Don’t know about you, but I need every brain cell that’s still bouncing around my brain.
-Every time I drink a glass of wine, I recall something I once read that stated every ounce of alcohol kills upteen billion brain cells.
+Every time I drink a glass of red wine, I recall something I once read which said that every ounce of alcohol kills upteen billion brain cells.
 (No wonder I spend my time blogging rather than doing something useful!)

 Well, add fat cells to the mix of threats to the brain.
 Apparently fat cells don’t like brain cells, because the more of the first kind you have, the fewer the second variety hang around.